nathan-cool/Endometriosis_Ireland/README.md

 # Credits
 I would like to express my gratitude to the Slack Community for their invaluable assistance.
-Stephen Seagrave for helping me throughout my coding My mentor Brian Macharia
+Stephen Seagrave for helping me throughout my coding.
+My mentor Brian Macharia.

 # Contents